 The Governor of 1860 commissioned that this prime parcel of land would belong to the people, and since then “the people” have been blessed with the addition of many sporting and recreational facilities.
-Well, for all of you “people”, why don’t I share with you some of the attractions that you too can enjoy…
+I’m about to share with you some of the attractions you can enjoy.

 Tasmania’s premier tennis facility is both a club for 800 or so members, as well as home to Tennis Tasmania and the Hobart International.
 A tennis tournament for female tour professionals, the Moorilla Hobart International is part of the Australian Open series leading to the Grand Slam event held in Melbourne in January.

 The government has invested heavily in recent times in the development of new spectator amenities including stands and corporate seating.
-Centre court provides a view over the nearby river, and the intimate nature of the event affords the public a close-up experience with celebrity players that is just not possible at Melbourne Park.
+Centre court provides a view over the nearby river, and the intimate nature of the event affords the public a close-up experience with celebrity players that isn’t possible at Melbourne Park.

 2 Davies Ave, Glebe

 Regardless of the weather, swimming is popular at this heated indoor pool.
-The usual additions such as a creche, cafe and gym are all available to customers.
-The council-operated centre also offers additional programs, including aquatic education and swimming lessons, water polo, health and fitness sessions and holiday fun sessions.
+The usual additions such as creche, cafe and gym are all available to customers.
+The council-operated centre also offers additional programs, including aquatic education and swimming lessons, water polo, health and fitness classes and holiday fun sessions.

 The official website claims the Botanical Gardens are magnificent in every season, and I would definitely agree.
-With such a variety of things to do, it’s one of the attractions of Hobart that you can visit lots of times yet still be enthusiastic about returning to.
+With such a variety of things to do, it’s one of the attractions of Hobart that you can visit lots of times yet still be enthusiastic about a return.

 Obviously for the gardening enthusiast, the historic plant collections and significant trees (apparently dating from the nineteenth century) will hold enormous appeal.
 And the Society now offers an adult education program, in the form of the Gardens Master Classes, to enhance the horticultural experience.

-If you are just looking for a nice place to eat lunch, the Royal Tasmanian Botanical Gardens restaurant has a lovely deck overlooking the lawns and the river.
-Unfortunately, I can’t personally vouch for the food at the time of writing, but the menu promises… “top quality fresh Tasmanian produce prepared simply but beautifully, accompanied by local wine at very reasonable prices”.
+If you’re just looking for a nice place to eat lunch, the Royal Tasmanian Botanical Gardens restaurant has a lovely deck overlooking the lawns and the river.
+Unfortunately, I can’t personally vouch for the food at the time of writing, but the menu promises: top quality fresh Tasmanian produce prepared simply but beautifully, accompanied by local wine at very reasonable prices.
 Sounds good to me!

 Tasmanian Cricket Association Ground

 Hobart is fortunate to have two first class cricket grounds.
-Bellerive Oval on the Eastern Shore is the home of the state team, the Tasmanian Tigers, and the host of any international matches played here.
-But the old TCA ground is closest to the city, surrounded by eucalypt bushland and boasts a white picket fence straight out of an English countryside postcard!
+Bellerive Oval on the eastern shore is home to state team (the Tasmanian Tigers) and the host of most international matches played in Tassie.
+But the old TCA ground is closest to the city, surrounded by eucalypt bushland and boasts a white picket fence straight out of an English countryside postcard.